 |Excelsior XI||Pear-shape||9.82 carats|

+Each of these gems was sold separately.
+Tiffany & Co. in New York purchased three stones in 1939.
+Other buyers preferred to keep their identities secret, creating a mystery as to the fate of the remaining Excelsior diamonds.
 It is known that De Beers displayed one of the marquise-shaped stones at the 1939 World’s Fair in New York.
 In 1984 Graff Diamonds Limited of London announced that they had acquired five very special diamonds from various clients.
 According to Laurence Graff, the Excelsior I had been in the same family since the original sale until the purchase by Graff.
 In 1991 the gem was on the market again and this time it was certified by the Gemological Institute of America as G color and VS2 clarity.
 A third sale in 1996 resulted in the Excelsior I being purchased by Robert Mouawad for $2,624,000.

 The Excelsior IV may have been exhibited in 1949 by Harry Winston Inc. at “The Court of Jewels” in Texas.
 It was a 40 carat marquise with the correct measurements.
 In 1957 Parke-Bernet Galleries auctioned a pear-shaped pendant weighing approximately 46.50 carats.
 The owner had originally acquired this gem from Tiffany’s.
 Was this the Excelsior III?